sentinel-official/docs/docs/getting-started/telegram/official.md

 - [Norse Labs](https://t.me/norselabs): Anything related to Norse Labs can be discussed in this group.
 - [Independent dVPN](https://t.me/independentdvpn): The Turkish free dVPN that is becoming very popular.
 - [V2:App](https://t.me/v2app): A dVPN App powered by the advanced V2Ray technology.
-- [Dogwifhat dVPN](https://t.me/dogwifhatdvpn): The Sentinel Ecosystem's first foray into the memecoin world..

 ## Utility Bots